2207akash/algorithms/README.md

 | --- | --- | --- |
 | 1 | Sieve of Eratosthenes | [Link](math/primality/sieve-of-eratosthenes.cpp) |
 | 2 | Euclid's GCD | [Link](math/gcd/euclid-gcd.cpp) |

-## Contributing

-Please kindly follow [CONTRIBUTING.md](CONTRIBUTING.md) to get started.

-You can also contribute by sharing!
-Share the list with your classmates, your friends and everyone :)

-> I really hope that more people can benefit from this list :)